toby-j/jetbrains-github-dark-theme/README.md

 Getting as close to GitHub's Dark Themes as possible.

+After each update, you may need to re-select your editor theme by going to: **Settings -> Editor -> Color Scheme -> Scheme dropdown**

 Installation instructions:
 1. Install plugin from JetBrains Marketplace
 2. To enable the editor theme, navigate to **Settings -> Editor -> Color Scheme -> Scheme dropdown**